carlbarfuss/auth-shelf/README.md

 ## Built With

-React
+- React
-Redux
+- Redux
-Passport
+- Passport
-Bcrypt
+- Bcrypt
-JWT(JsonWebToken)
+- JWT(JsonWebToken)

 ## Acknowledgement
-Thanks to the entire team ([Jordan Newberry](https://github.com/jordanNewberry21), [Zuber Abdikadir](https://github.com/zuberabdikadir), [Paul Kastenbauer](https://github.com/kastenbauer27), [Brady Baker](https://github.com/bradybaker), [Carl Barfuss](https://github.com/carlbarfuss)) for working together to create this learning tool.
-Also a huge thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
+A huge thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.